(DOGS/PET CARE) Did you know that a car parked in the sun with all windows closed can reach up to 116 degrees in just minutes?

 Regardless, if it comes down to watching a dog die in a hot car or breaking the window to save it, we would always break the window.
 The dog’s guardian will most likely be grateful rather than mad or litigious.
 Even if you have to replace the window yourself, it will be worth it to save the animal.

-Continue reading to see what you can do if you see an animal in distress in a locked car. — Global Animal
+Just in time for Heat Awareness Day, read below for tips on what you can do if you see an animal in distress in a locked car. — Global Animal

 Animal Legal Defense Fund